ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i have things to do now, tomorrow i will fix up my CV its been awhile

+- [ ] i gotta update my blog to the new version of Ghost, sometime this week
+- [ ] sign up for the NYT crossword, i use to enjoy that

 ------------------
 # Oct
 ------------------